JacobWeinbren/Political-Places/England.md

 1. Run ```JSON to Features``` for classification/population/politics ```.geojson``` files.

+2. a.
+For politics, run clip with MK Combined

-2. Run intersect with MK Combined and lassification/population/politics layer.
+2. b.
+For classification/population, run intersect with MK Combined

 2. a.
 (Optional) - Generate the MK Buildings layer, through intersecting combined constituencies with buildings.